Hawaii Windsurfing & Kitesurfing

 When my wife, Dawn, and I started windsurfing back in the eighties, little did I know that it would become my biggest passion for over ten years!
 At that time, the “crowd” of windsurfers on a windy day at our home spot in Kailua made it difficult to find a spot in the launch area to lay down your rig.

 The Hawaii windsurfing scene was one of mild chaos with experienced sailors zipping in and out amidst a constant herd of beginners struggling to pull their sails out of the water then falling over backwards as the sail came up.
+But Hawaii windsurfing times have changed, at least in Kailua.
+Nowadays, when the wind is blowing, you might find three to four windsurfers in all of Kailua Bay and perhaps three to four times as many kitesurfers.

 After so many attempts and wipeouts, I finally nail a "duck-jibe"!